 Is There a Waiting Period From the Time You Apply for the Marriage License Until You Actually Get it?

-Most states have no waiting period, but there are some exceptions from state to state:
+Most states have no waiting period, but there are some exceptions from state to state, so make sure you work these into your schedule:

 - Alaska – 3 day waiting period